Smithsonian/globus-docs/docs/index.md

 ---
 hide:
   - navigation
-  - toc
 ---

 # Globus at the Smithsonian

 <p class="subtitle">Secure, high-performance data transfers for Smithsonian staff</p>

-Globus is a high-performance data transfer platform that enables Smithsonian staff to move large datasets between storage systems and share data with external collaborators.
-Whether you're transferring terabytes of genomic data, archival video collections, high-resolution imagery, or field research files, Globus handles it reliably, even if you close your laptop or your connection drops mid-transfer.
+Globus is a data transfer platform that enables Smithsonian staff to move large datasets between storage systems and share data with external collaborators.
+Whether you're transferring terabytes of genomic data, archival video, high-resolution imagery, or field research files, Globus handles it reliably — even if you close your laptop mid-transfer.

 [Log in to Globus :material-arrow-right:](https://app.globus.org){ .md-button .md-button--primary }